 Advertising agency business development is a tough job.
 Statistics show that firms win about 25% of what they pitch.
 That means they lose approximately 75% and the BD pro is at the tip of that spear.
 I’ve never heard any prospect or search consultant in a postmortem say it was the business development person’s fault, but alas, they always shoulder the blame.
-And that’s the reason why the average tenure of a BD person is about 18 months although, the latest at Havas lasted only a couple weeks.
+And that’s the reason why the average tenure of a BD person is about 18 months although, the latest at Havas lasted only a couple of weeks.

 For those with an iron stomach, steel nerves and the patience of Job, new business is the most exciting role at an agency.
 It is non-stop action, something new every day, hyper-competitive, strategic, cunning, gamesmanship, all in one day, and that’s before lunch.
 And, the rewards can be very lucrative.
 You are always meeting new people, learning new things, testing your skills against others, and applying the best the advertising world has to offer in the hopes of winning that next great client.
 It is a topsy-turvy world, and we love it.

 Unfortunately, many BD people can be their own worst enemy.
-It is true that the most common reasons for a low win rate are other things at the agency; account lead didn’t impress, creative wasn’t right, media was weak, the strategy was off, the owner was, well, you name it.
+It is true that the most common reasons for a low win rate are other things at the agency; the account lead didn’t impress, the creative wasn’t right, the media was weak, the strategy was off, the owner was, well, you name it.
 After all, marketers come to agencies for their work, not the BD person.
 But still and despite all of this, BD people do have an integral role, and there are things that BD people do to let themselves down far more often than they should.
 From talking with colleagues, agency owners, and BD people, I've seen some common missteps that don't help these efforts.
 See if you agree.

 You think you know